Chapter 1 - Ancestry

 My Great-Grandparent’s Family.
 John Price Penry, John Jones Penry, Angelina Augusta Fleming Penry, David, Charles, Crozier, and Myrtle

-Front Row: John Price Penry and siblings: Mary and Thomas Second Row: Amelia and Hannah
+Front Row: John Price Penry and siblings: Mary and Thomas Second Hannah and Amelia

 Homes of my Ancestors: